-Absent new government regs, the only sure-fire way to avoid getting nickel-and-dimed by the airlines these days is to stop flying altogether.
+Absent new government regs, the only sure-fire way to avoid getting nickel-and-dimed by the airlines these days is to stop flying.
 But, since you can't ride your Schwinn everywhere, the next-best option is to at least know what extra costs are out there (and which airlines are the most egregious offenders) before you buy your ticket.
 To that end, here's a handy cheat sheet of the nine most ticky-tack domestic airline charges.

 9. Hawaiian Airlines: $175 for a pet in the cabin

 Admittedly, we'd pay good money for the hilarious Far Side image of a bespectacled Great Dane reading Sky Mall in coach, but a buck-seventy-five seems a bit steep to tote your lhasa apso onboard -- considering that's $100 more than the next closest airline (Southwest, $75).
-Then again, you probably should be charged $175 just for owning a lhasa apso.

 8. Spirit Airlines: $3 bottled water

 If there was a water fountain available, this'd be fine.
-But denying people trapped in a container for hours the lifeblood of the human race is nothing less than criminal.
+But denying people trapped in a container for hours the lifeblood of the human species is nothing less than criminal.
 How is there not a law about this?

 7. American Airlines: $159 for a premium seat